msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
 * Changed behaviour: `relevanssi_the_title()` now supports the same parameters as `the_title()`, so you can just replace `the_title()` with it and keep everything else the same.
 The old behaviour is still supported.
 * Minor fix: The Oxygen compatibility made it impossible to index other custom fields than the Oxygen `ct_builder_shortcodes`.
 This has been improved now.
+* Minor fix: Old legacy scripts that caused Javascript warnings on admin pages have been removed.

 = 4.10.2 =
 * New feature: You can force Relevanssi to be active by setting the query variable `relevanssi` to `true`.
 Thanks to Jan Willem Oostendorp.